elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-are-the-main-characteristics-of-halstatt-cultures-art-and-material-goods.md

 url: /learn/history-of-the-world/questions/what-are-the-main-characteristics-of-halstatt-cultures-art-and-material-goods
 score: 9.0
 related_article1:
-    id: 159902
+    id: 160254
-    title: How have the Celts contributed to European heritage and modern perceptions?
+    title: >-
+        What were the primary military tactics and weaponry used by the Celts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-have-the-celts-contributed-to-european-heritage-and-modern-perceptions
+    url: /learn/history-of-the-world/questions/what-were-the-primary-military-tactics-and-weaponry-used-by-the-celts
 related_article2:
-    id: 160369
+    id: 160261
-    title: How did the migration patterns of Proto-Indo-Europeans affect their settlement in Britain and Ireland?
+    title: >-
+        How have the Celts contributed to European heritage and modern perceptions?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-migration-patterns-of-protoindoeuropeans-affect-their-settlement-in-britain-and-ireland
+    url: /learn/history-of-the-world/questions/how-have-the-celts-contributed-to-european-heritage-and-modern-perceptions
 related_article3:
-    id: 159890
+    id: 159886
-    title: How did Celtic architectural styles reflect their settlement patterns?
+    title: >-
+        What were the typical clothing and dining habits in Celtic daily life?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-celtic-architectural-styles-reflect-their-settlement-patterns
+    url: /learn/history-of-the-world/questions/what-were-the-typical-clothing-and-dining-habits-in-celtic-daily-life
 related_article4:
-    id: 159926
+    id: 160381
-    title: How did geography influence the cultural development and migration patterns of the Celts?
+    title: >-
+        How did Diodorus Siculus and Athenaeus describe Celtic customs?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-geography-influence-the-cultural-development-and-migration-patterns-of-the-celts
+    url: /learn/history-of-the-world/questions/how-did-diodorus-siculus-and-athenaeus-describe-celtic-customs
 related_article5:
-    id: 159870
+    id: 159898
-    title: How did the La Tène Culture expand and settle in new regions?
+    title: >-
+        How did Celtic trade influence neighboring cultures and contribute to cultural exchange?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-la-tne-culture-expand-and-settle-in-new-regions
+    url: /learn/history-of-the-world/questions/how-did-celtic-trade-influence-neighboring-cultures-and-contribute-to-cultural-exchange
 ---

 &nbsp;